What Is A Comet?

 Comets are named after the people who discovered them, and include other details such as the type of orbit and year of discovery.
 Here are some of the more famous ones:

-- Comet Halley: perhaps the most famous, it was named after Sir Edmund Halley who predicted it would return.
-Its sightings and history has been well documented and it returns to the inner solar system roughly every 76 years.
+- Comet Halley: perhaps the most famous, it was named after Sir Edmund Halley, who predicted it would return.
+Its sightings and history have been well documented, and it returns to the inner solar system roughly every 76 years.

-- Comet Hale-Boop: one of the most widely observed comets in the 20th century.
-It was visible for 18 months from 2995 – 1997 and was able to be seen with the naked eye, generating lots of public interest.
+- Comet Hale-Bopp: one of the most widely observed comets in the 20th century.
+It was visible for 18 months from 2995 – 1997 and could be seen with the naked eye, generating significant public interest.

 - Comet NEOWISE: discovered by a NASA space telescope, it was visible in July 2020.
-Many people were interested in seeing and photographing the comet and was a beautiful sight in the night sky.
+Many people were interested in seeing and photographing the comet, and it was a beautiful sight in the night sky.

-These events have left their mark on in astronomy and the general public awareness due to their impressive appearances.
+These events have left their mark on astronomy and the general public’s awareness due to their impressive appearances.

 Tips for Photographing a Comet